Your Ultimate Guide to Hosting Fellowship Events

 Read through our Event Excellence Guidelines and jot down notes of what you need to think through.
 This will help you in Step 3 and Step 5.

-Step Four: Submit a Request
+Step Three: Submit a Request

 Fill out a Fellowship Event Request Form using your notes and The Alps document to let our Master Planner Team know what type of event you're wanting.